lsloan/mwrite-peer-review/docs/jobs-overview.md

 to configure the jobs container.
 Alpine Linux provides BSD-like script folders under `/etc/periodic` to provide easy scheduling (see the jobs container's [Dockerfile](/dockerfiles/jobs.Dockerfile) for more information).

-Note that since `cron` uses its own user, it does not share the environment variables set in the container's environment or OpenShift deployment configuration.
+Note that since `cron` jobs use a separate user, they do not inherit the environment variables set in the container's environment or OpenShift deployment configuration.
 For this reason, the jobs container [startup script](/scripts/start_jobs.bash) persists environment variables to `/etc/environment` and the job scripts `source` this file.

 ## Error Reporting